tamirblu/Zap-Assignment/README.md

 # Zap E-commerce MCP Integration

-> **AI-Powered Shopping Assistant**: Transform Claude into an intelligent e-commerce companion through Anthropic's Model Context Protocol (MCP).
+> **AI-Powered Shopping Assistant**: Transform any MCP-compatible AI into an intelligent e-commerce companion through Anthropic's Model Context Protocol (MCP).

 ## Description

 This project shows how AI assistants can connect directly to Zap platform, using the Model Context Protocol (MCP).
-By running both local and remote MCP servers, chat-based agents can search the Zap catalog, compare prices, and build a cart and send generated link for purchase, all through natural-language conversations, no hyphens needed.
+By implementing both local and remote MCP servers, this integration enables chat-based agents to search product catalogs, compare prices, build shopping carts and generate purchase links through natural-language conversations.

-**Core Innovation**: Transform Claude into an intelligent shopping assistant that can search products, compare prices across sellers, manage shopping carts, and generate payment links - all through conversational AI.
+**Core Innovation**: Transform any MCP-compatible AI into an intelligent shopping assistant that can search products, compare prices across sellers, manage shopping carts, and generate payment links - all through conversational AI.

 ## Demo Logic